 Oswestry council to discuss flying more flags outside headquarters - including Pride and Union flags

-Oswestry Town Council is to look at having additional flagpoles at its headquarters – with the Union flag constantly being flown.
+Oswestry Town Council is to look at having additional flagpoles at its headquarters – with the Union flag to be flown year-round.

 Councillor Duncan Borrowman said many people raised concerns, especially on social media, when the Union flag was taken down from the Guildhall in June so that the Progress Pride flag could go up during Pride Month.